-As a member of the School of Theology at Charles Sturt University we offer theological courses [link to ‘Degrees and Courses’] at various levels, from a University Certificate to a PhD.
-The most common courses are the Graduate Certificate in Theology; the BTh and then the MTh and PhD.
+As a member of the School of Theology at Charles Sturt University we offer theological courses at various levels, from a University Certificate to a PhD.
+The most common courses are the Graduate Certificate in Theology and the BTh.
 You can also opt to take a single subject that is not linked to a degree program.
-In many cases there is also the option to audit a subject.
+There is also the option to audit a subject.

 What is Auditing?

-Auditing an awesome subject means attending and participating in classes, and if desired, completing any assignments and receiving a mark.
+Auditing a subject means attending and participating in classes, and if desired, completing assignments and receiving a mark.
 However, auditing precludes formal university recognition, that is, receiving any university academic credit.
-The appeal of auditing is that it is not as expensive and is a good option for those who want to study an individual subject that is relevant to their particular ministry area, or those who want to further their theological understanding at a tertiary level without seeking to gain a degree.
+The appeal of auditing is that it is not expensive and is a good option for those who want to further their theological understanding at a tertiary level without seeking to gain a degree.

 How expensive is tertiary theological study?

-Costs vary according to the level of study (Certificate or BTh or PhD) and whether you are taking the subjects for credit or by auditing.
-The cost for credit of a theology subject for a BTh degree is set by CSU and is currently around $800-1,000.
+Costs vary according to the level of study (Certificate or BTh or PhD).
+The cost of a theology subject for a BTh degree is set by CSU and is currently around $800 -1,000.
 This is similar to other programs in the Humanities.

 The BTh is a Commonwealth-funded program and students may either pay up-front or defer fees through the Higher Education Contribution scheme (HECS).
 Fees for post-graduate programs can also be paid up-front or deferred through the FEE-Help program.